monasticus/mimeo/README.md

 # Mimeo (Mimeograph)

-**Mimeo** is a command line tool generating custom data based on a template.
+**Mimeo** is a command line tool and python library generating custom data based on a template.
 It can be used by developers, testers or even business analysts in their daily work.